JeffersonLab/clas12-env/README.md

 `module use /cvmfs/oasis.opensciencegrid.jlab.org/jlab/hallb/clas12/sw/modulefiles`

 ### Special Modules
-Most modules here just update one's environment for a single, particular software package, by adding that package's location(s) to some runtime executable/library search path(s).
-These modules below are a bit different:
+Most modules update one's environment for a single, particular software package, by adding that package's location(s) to some runtime executable/library search path(s).
+These modules are a bit different.
 * clas12
   * loads a bunch of other modules to provide a full CLAS12 environment in one shot
 * geant4
+  * adds [geant4-related modulefiles](https://geant4.jlab.org/node/1) to the search path
+* scicomp
-  * adds the [independent geant4-related modulefiles](https://geant4.jlab.org/node/1), e.g. gemc, to the search path
+  * adds software supported by JLab's scicomp group to the module search path
 * tmpfs
   * sets various environment variables to get various software (maven, apptainer, java, things that honor `TMPDIR`, etc.) to use a `/tmp` alternative, e.g. for when it's mounted noexec
-* scicomp
-  * adds software supported by JLab's scicomp group to the module search path

 And these two modules below provide some 3rd-party dependencies installed in a "system-like" location:
 * system